ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 The message contains the following parameters:

-* The DAP task ID.
-If the Helper does not recognize the task ID, it MUST abort
-  with error `unrecognizedTask`.

 * The "batch selector", which encodes parameters used to determine the batch
   being aggregated.
 The value depends on the query type for the task: